garlicservices/graphql-bundle/README.md

 }
 ```

-or by Address field (for example id)
+or directly by Address "where" query (for example id)

 ```
 {